Japanese horror: Influence

 Ring (1998) was influential in Western cinema and gained cult status in the West.
 Throughout the 1980s and 1990s, Hollywood horror had largely been dominated by the slasher sub-genre, which relied on on-screen violence, shock tactics, and gore.
-Ring, whose release in Japan roughly coincided with The Blair Witch Project in the United States, helped to revitalise the genre by taking a more restrained approach to horror, leaving much of the terror to the audience's imagination.
+Ring, whose release in Japan roughly coincided with The Blair Witch Project (1999) in the United States, helped to revitalise the genre by taking a more restrained approach to horror, leaving much of the terror to the audience's imagination.
 The film initiated global interest in Japanese cinema in general and Japanese horror cinema in particular, a renaissance which led to the coining of the term J-Horror in the West.
-This "New Asian Horror" resulted in further successful releases, such as Ju-on: The Grudge and Dark Water.
+This "New Asian Horror" resulted in further successful releases, such as Ju-On: The Grudge (2002) and Dark Water (2002).
 In addition to Japanese productions, this boom also managed to bring attention to similar films made in other East Asian nations at the same time, such as South Korea (A Tale of Two Sisters) and Hong Kong (The Eye).

 Since the early 2000s, several of the more popular Japanese horror films have been remade.
-Ring (1998) was one of the first to be remade in English as The Ring, and later The Ring Two (although this sequel bears almost no similarity to the original Japanese sequel).
+Ring (1998) was one of the first to be remade in English as The Ring (2002), and later The Ring Two (2005) (although this sequel bears almost no similarity to the original Japanese sequel).
 Other notable examples include The Grudge (2004), Dark Water (2005), and One Missed Call (2008).

 With the exception of The Ring, most English-language remakes of Japanese horror films have received negative reviews (although The Grudge received mixed reviews).
 One Missed Call has received the worst reception of all, having earned the Moldy Tomato Award at Rotten Tomatoes for garnering a 0% critical approval rating.
-The Ring 3D was green-lit by Paramount in 2010, and later the film was renamed Rings and released in early 2017.
+The Ring 3D was green-lit by Paramount in 2010, and later the film was renamed and released as Rings (2017).

 Many of the original directors who created these Asian horror films have gone on to direct the English-language remakes.
-For example, Hideo Nakata, director of Ring, directed the remake The Ring Two; and Takashi Shimizu, director of the original Ju-on, directed the remake The Grudge as well as its sequel, The Grudge 2.
+For example, Hideo Nakata, director of Ring, directed the remake The Ring Two; and Takashi Shimizu, director of the original Ju-On: The Grudge, directed the remake The Grudge as well as its sequel, The Grudge 2 (2006).

 Several other Asian countries have also remade Japanese horror films.
 For example, South Korea created their own version of the Japanese horror classic Ring, titled The Ring Virus.

-In 2007, Los Angeles-based writer-director Jason Cuadrado released the film Tales from the Dead, a horror film in four parts that Cuadrado filmed in the United States with a cast of Japanese actors speaking their native language.
+In 2007, Los Angeles–based writer-director Jason Cuadrado released the film Tales from the Dead, a horror film in four parts that Cuadrado filmed in the United States with a cast of Japanese actors speaking their native language.